riot-ci/RIOT/examples/gnrc_networking_mac/README.md

 # gnrc_networking_mac example

-This example shows you how to try out communications between RIOT instances with Lw-MAC as the MAC layer ptotocol for IEEE 802.15.4 devices.
+This example shows you how to try out communications between RIOT instances with LWMAC as the MAC layer ptotocol for IEEE 802.15.4 devices.
-This example is generally based on `gnrc_networking` but embeds Lw-MAC to support low duty-cycle operation to conserve power.
-Also, it intends to show that the duty-cycled Lw-MAC can support popular upper layer protocols like UDP and RPL.
+This example is generally based on `gnrc_networking` but embeds LWMAC to support low duty-cycle operation to conserve power.
+Also, it intends to show that the duty-cycled LWMAC can support popular upper layer protocols like UDP and RPL.
 Currently, it seems that you can only use the samr21-xpro board to test this MAC, since some certain features of the protocol are only available on that platform.
-Also, the current implementation of Lw-MAC uses RTT as the underlying timer source.
-So, currently, Lw-MAC cannot run on nodes that don't have RTT.
-But, as a long-term plan, we will replace RTT by a general timer API as the underlying timer to make Lw-MAC available for more devices, when the related implementations are ready.
+Also, the current implementation of LWMAC uses RTT as the underlying timer source.
+So, currently, LWMAC cannot run on nodes that don't have RTT.
+But, as a long-term plan, we will replace RTT by a general timer API as the underlying timer to make LWMAC available for more devices, when the related implementations are ready.

 ## Usage